 If any of this sounds familiar, you might have tried to be logical about why and how you’re avoiding sex.
 You might tell yourself that it’s in the past and you need to get over it.
 But despite those thoughts, every time you get close to your partner and prepare to enjoy some physical intimacy, your body tenses.
 As a woman, you might feel dry and have painful penetrative sex, whilst as a man you might experience erectile dysfunction.

 I’ve worked with women who, despite feeling tense, anxious and finding sex uncomfortable, will give in after being badgered by their partners for weeks.
 They will go into a freeze state until it’s over then feel bad about themselves afterwards.

-I’ve worked with men experiencing premature ejaculation.
-Often it’s a result of trying to initiate sex several times and then finally hearing – ‘go on then, but make it quick’.
+I’ve worked with men experiencing premature ejaculation or erectile dysfunction.
+Providing there are no medical conditions at play, performance anxiety will impact on sexual arousal as does trying to initiate sex several times and then finally hearing – ‘go on then, but make it quick’.

 Deal with the trauma

-To work out whether your past is to blame for your lack of intimacy and sexual relations, you need to deal with any trauma first.
+To work out whether your past is influencing your lack of intimacy and sexual relations, you need to deal with any trauma first.
 At this stage it’s essential that you pause any sexual activity and seek help from a qualified therapist.